MartinPyka/financial_life/README.md

 A framework for analysing financial products in personalized contexts

 # Description
-financial-life is an opinionated framework written in Python that allows to simulation monetary flows between different types of accounts.
+financial-life is an opinionated framework written in Python that allows to simulate monetary flows between different types of accounts.
 These simulations facilitate a deeper and more holistic understanding of financial plans and a better comparison of financial products in personalized contexts.

 # Usage
 Say you want to model an account with regular income and payments to a loan